The Seattle Ghetto Story

 The Seattle ghetto has become less and less, as Seattle gentrification is changing the racial makeup of many communities throughout King County’s Seattle, Washington.

-The Jackson Street area would later become the area of the original community for the Seattle Asian population in the International District and also the original community for the Seattle black population in the Central District.
+The Jackson Street area would later become the area of the original community for the Seattle Asian community in the International District and the original community for the Seattle black population in the Central District.

 During World War II, the need of housing for wartime workers led to Seattle to develop housing projects like High Point of West Seattle, South Park Courts, or Holly Park of Rainer Valley, making the city to have five housing projects by the early 1940s.